Season 24 – Story 144

 McCoy’s crisp Scottish burr is no impediment; he’s arguably the first of the “modern” Doctors, not sounding like the product of drama school.
 Latterly, McCoy has apologised for his Doctor’s initial looning but, oddly, I prefer the children’s entertainer shtick here to the darker, less convincing side that developed.

 Doctor Who at last gets the change in house style it needs.
 It wouldn’t all be plain sailing – far from it – but the future looked safe for a few more years.

-Gallery of rare photos from the Radio Times archive and Patrick Mulkern’s collection
+On-set photos from Patrick Mulkern's collection

 Radio Times archive material